coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Wholla!
 You have successfully created a desktop application that fetches data from a remote backend.

-In the next section you will be securing the data from the backend such that only authenticated users will be able to fetch it.
+In the next section, you will be securing the data from the backend such that only authenticated users will be able to fetch it.

 ## Securing Native Vue and Electron Apps